NervousEnergy1979/text_analysis/README.md

-This repo analyses fake news articles provided by kaggle.
+## Analysis on fake news articles provided by kaggle.

 **Please note I do not endorse and am not expressing any political affiliation or intent expressed in the articles in this dataset.**